Most Black Friday 'deals' are anything but. Here's how to ensure you get the best possible price on any Black Friday shopping you might have planned.

 Online deals are likely to start at the stroke of midnight and some stores are likely to be open earlier than normal, so make sure you get an early start to take advantage of the best offers on the day.

 Shop online from the comfort of your sofa to avoid the mayhem in stores.

 4. Watch out for scams

 Scammers will be out in full force today.
-Be extra vigilant for phishing emails and dodgy websites on Black Friday.
+Be extra vigilant for phishing emails and dodgy websites in the lead up to and on Black Friday.

 5. Shop around